calvinreu/evo-sim/save file.md

         "Food" : foodValue,
         "Water" : water value of the creature,
         "Speed" : speed at WaterPercentage 0,
-        "Water Slowdown" : value of slowdown
+        "WaterSlowdown" : value of slowdown
     }